 Repeat with remaining crust.
 Sprinkle pizzas with fresh basil, cut into slices and serve immediately while warm.

-*If using store-bought pizza dough, let it come to room temperature before shaping.
-For homemade recipe follow link here (you will have extra dough which you can freeze for a later use).
+- If using store-bought pizza dough, let it come to room temperature before shaping.
+For homemade pizza dough recipe, follow link here (you will have extra dough which you can freeze for a later use).